Spousal maintenance is very much a part of the Australian family law scene.

 It is important to note that even if one party is unable to adequately support themselves, then the party paying maintenance is only liable to support that person if they have financial capacity to pay maintenance.

-If you are currently paying maintenance and your circumstances change it is wise to seek expert legal advice from a maintenance lawyer to determine what that could mean for your maintenance obligation.
+If you are currently paying maintenance and your circumstances change it is wise to seek expert legal advice from a maintenance family law lawyer to determine what that could mean for your maintenance obligation.

 Maintenance payments are generally made through: